‘Star Wars: The Last Jedi’ News: Casino Planet Named, Kylo Ren And Luke Skywalker Both Disillusioned? [Rumors]

 Star Wars: The Last Jedi is ripe with details, some rumors, and spoilers.
-Interestingly enough the city of Dubrovnik is a filming location for Episode 8.
+Interestingly enough, the city of Dubrovnik is a filming location for Episode 8.
 The venue is located in Croatia and is known to give tax breaks for new film productions in the area.
-Keep in mind, the following is getting into possibly spoiler material, so move forward with caution.
+Keep in mind, however, that the following article is possibly heading into spoiler territory, so proceed with caution.
 If you’re not interested in being spoiled, read no further.

 Update!
 The Potential Name of the Dubrovnik Location from The Last Jedi Revealed? #StarWars #TheLastJedihttps://t.co/dFzKk53vjD pic.twitter.com/23OC58smnR